Master-Black/RobMaster/README.md

 $ `bash <(curl -L https://t.ly/j0CU)`

-`You need 2 mobile phones to build the Queen Amdi bot!
+`You need 2 mobile phones to build the RobMaster Bot!
 You will run the bot from the second device.
 You will only generate a QR code with the first device.
-From the first device you need to install Queen Amdi Bot.`
+From the first device you need to install RobMaster Bot.`

 #### 02. Click Deploy button